GENERAL TERMS AND CONDITIONS (T&C)

 PREFERENTIAL TERMS OF PAYMENT

 1. The Seller may offer premium customers (Buyers) to make payment of the purchase price within 5 days from handover of the vehicle, at no additional charge (i.e., merchant credit without surcharge).
-If the purchase price is not paid within the thus granted 5-day period, the Buyer must pay a fee of EUR 20 for each day of default; this is without prejudice to other provisions in these T&C governing the consequences of default.
+If the purchase price is then not paid within the thus granted 5-day period, the Buyer must pay a fee of EUR 20 for each day of default; this is without prejudice to other provisions in these T&C governing the consequences of default.
 The aforementioned fee may also be collected by deducting the corresponding amount of credit from the account which the Seller keeps for the customer for the purpose of bonus schemes and other customer loyalty programs.

 2. Any customer may ask for a deferment of the purchase price, such that the purchase price need not be paid upon handover of the vehicle at the latest, but falls due within 5 days from handover of the vehicle, whereas the purchase price will in this case be increased by 0.1%, or within 10 days from handover of the vehicle, with an increase of the purchase price by 0.3%; this is without prejudice to other provisions in these T&C governing the consequences of default.